 - The Supervising Scientist Division in Darwin.

-As a part of our Graduate Program you will partake in a comprehensive year of training and knowledge sharing.
-Our Learning and Development program which includes a mix of on the job experience and formal training courses, has been developed to complement and expand on what you are learning in your daily work and includes:
+As a part of our Graduate Programme you will partake in a comprehensive year of training and knowledge sharing.
+Our Learning and Development programme includes a mix of on the job experience and formal training courses and has been developed to complement and expand on what you are learning in your daily work.

-- Induction: An induction course at the beginning of the program will introduce you to key staff of the Department and the expectations of the program and the APS.
-The induction will also provide a social opportunity for you to liaise with other graduates and Q&A our Senior Executive.
+- Induction: An induction course at the beginning of the programme will provide you with an opportunity to meet some of the Department’s Executive and hear about the expectations of the Australian Public Service (APS), the Department and the programme.
+The induction will also provide an opportunity for you to get to know the other graduates.

-- Core Training: Your core training will be mostly completed during your first rotation.
-You will be scheduled to attend seminars and workshops focusing on essential public service skills or areas of knowledge.
-They are likely to include: Negotiation Skills, Business Communication & Influencing, Writing for the APS, APS and Legislative Decision-Making, Project Management, Workplace Diversity and Policy Development.
+- Core Training: You will receive extensive training during your first rotation, attending seminars and workshops aimed at equipping you with essential skills and knowledge for the APS.
+Training may include: Negotiation Skills, Business Communication & Influencing, Writing for the APS, Legislation and Decision-Making in the APS, Project Management, Cultural Awareness and Policy Development.

 Other development activities:

 - Internal development opportunities: As a Graduate you will be provided with a number of other learning opportunities to assist with your specific development needs.
-The department also conducts regular seminars on a variety of topics which Graduates are encouraged to attend where appropriate.
+The department also conducts regular seminars on a variety of topics which Graduates are encouraged to attend.

 - Individual development opportunities: You will have access to up to $1000 for personal development including attendance at workshops or conferences, short courses or relevant journal subscriptions.

-- Buddying: If you are successful in securing a position with our graduate program, you will be assigned a graduate Buddy from the previous year's intake, who will be available to answer any questions you might have to ease your transition into the Department, the APS and Canberra in general.
+- Buddy sytem: You will also be assigned a graduate buddy from the previous year's intake, who will be available to answer any questions you might have and to ease your transition into the APS, the Department and life in Canberra.